 - Turn off all blue screens about an hour before your kids usual bedtime.

 - Give them a bath/shower about 30 minutes before their usual sleep time.

 - If they go to bed and seem over excited, take them back downstairs and do some relaxing activities like reading, singing, jigsaws or colouring.

 The main thing to remember is not to worry too much, as long as they have a good routine and wake up at a similar time every day both before and after Christmas Day, they’ll switch back to their usual sleep behaviours relatively quickly.

 Dealing with disturbed sleep

-If you've been up late Christmas shopping or out drinking until late, try and get up as close to your usual wake up time as possible so that you don't disrupt your internal clock.
-This means you'll be able to get to sleep that evening around your usual bedtime and you'll be able to get up the next morning.
-So even though you might be a little hungover and fear a tough day ahead of you, get up and keep your internal body clock on track to avoid a number of days of poor sleep.
+If you’ve been up late Christmas shopping, planning for the Christmas break or catching up with friends online, try and get up as close to your usual wake up time as possible so that you don’t disrupt your internal clock.
+This means you’ll be able to get to sleep that evening around your usual bedtime and you’ll be able to get up the next morning.
+So even though you might fear a tough day ahead of you, get up and keep your internal body clock on track to avoid a number of days of poor sleep.

 Give the gift of a good night’s sleep

 One of the key components to my work with poor sleepers is helping them to create an anchor point to their pre-sleep routine.
 I often use a magnesium spray/flakes to do this, which could make an ideal gift for the poor sleeper in your life.
 Magnesium is great for helping us relax on a cellular level and also strengthens the part of the brain that produces melatonin, the hormone that helps us sleep.
 There’s evidence that it helps some people with Restless Leg Syndrome too.